Rational Models for Inflation-Linked Derivatives: Rational term structures

 \subsection{Primary inflation-linked instruments}

-We now proceed to the pricing of the primary inflation-linked products, suchlike the ZC swap and the YoY swap, which serve as the fundamental hedging instruments against inflation risk and as underlying assets of exotic inflation-linked derivatives.
+We now proceed to the pricing of the primary inflation-linked products, suchlike the ZC swap and the YoY swap, which serve as the fundamental hedging instruments against inflation risk and the swap rates as underlying of exotic inflation-linked derivatives.
 To this end, we propose a specific class of rational pricing kernels: